Book Review: The Modern History of Italian Wine

 What’s next for Italian transformation that could go in the second edition of this history?
-Well, I’d love to see clearly defined Grand Cru and Premier Cru vineyards in a similar model to Burgundy in the classic regions of Piemonte, Tuscany and the Veneto.
+Well, I’d love to see clearly defined Grand Cru and Premier Cru vineyards in Piemonte, Tuscany and the Veneto.
+A Burgundian model?
 That will probably never be politically feasible.

-I would, however, like a section on Italian women in wine though.
-No longer are they strangers in a man’s world and indeed are some of the best winegrowers.
+I would, however, like a section on Italian women in wine, though.
+No longer are they working in a man’s world, and indeed are some of the best winegrowers.

-Perhaps most obviously, Climate Change is the big issue that will affect every region and responses are emerging.
-For example, in Franciacorta, a return to Pergola training and the inclusion of the Erbamat grape are conscious innovations.
+Perhaps most obviously, Climate Change is the big issue that will affect every region, and responses are emerging.
+For example, in Franciacorta, a return to Pergola training and the Erbamat grape’s inclusion are conscious innovations.
 How Italy deals with Climate Change will be critical.
 In this, they are not alone.

-And the greatest Italian wine?
+And the most outstanding Italian wine?
 There’s plenty of room for debate, but I believe it’s Tignanello.
-It didn’t just give Chianti a kick-start, it redefined what Italian wine could be.
+It didn’t just give Chianti a kick-start; it redefined what Italian wine could be.

 The Modern History of Italian Wine, Edited by Walter Filiputti.
 English Translation, 1st Edition, Hardback.
 Published by SKIRA Editore, 500 pages.
 ISBN 978-88-572-2623-1

 STOP PRESS 28 May 2017: